17+8 Demands: History

 In late August 2025 Indonesia saw widespread protests (centered on Jakarta and other cities) against issues like a proposed pay raise for legislators, rising living costs and mass layoffs, and heavy-handed police action.
 The first wave of nationwide protests on 25 August 2025 began chiefly as a demonstration against the perceived "fantastic" perks of Indonesian parliamentarians.
 Though this effort had no set-in-stone demands, the protesters' demands varied in extremity.

 In Jakarta thousands of students, workers and activists massed at the MPR/DPR complex demanding an end to exorbitant lawmaker pay and allowances.
 The immediate, high-profile demand was the cancellation of a new monthly housing allowance for each MP.
 Protestors also demanded the removal of policies that benefit conglomerates and the military.
 Protesters also called for full transparency of MPs’ salaries and budgets, and the reversal of any planned pay raises.
 Some of the demands conveyed included asking for the parliament to be dissolved, asking for the arrest of Minister of Culture Fadli Zon in connection with his denial of the 1998 mass rape tragedy.
 A student press statement (from the group Aliansi Rakyat Bergerak) explicitly linked these grievances to nine core demands, including scrapping the housing allowance program, enacting a pending Asset Confiscation law, and halting a government historical revisionism project heeded by Fadli Zon.
 Some fringe demands were also popular in social media, which focus on the complete dissolution of the Red and White Cabinet, the dissolution of the DPR through special presidential decree, the Resignation of Prabowo Subianto as president, the indictment of Gibran Rakabuming Raka as Vice President, and the investigation of the Jokowi family for any suspected corruption.

 The idea for the complete disbandment of the DPR was highly popular among netizens and protestors.
 However, the idea for complete disbandment cast some with doubt.
 A commentary on Trias Politica observed that calls to dissolve the DPR, though radical as symbols of discontent, could lead to dangerous institutional consequences.
 If such a dissolution were acted upon, it could halt legislative functions, disrupt governance, and undermine budget processes, potentially destabilizing the broader democratic system of Indonesia.
 A BeritaSatu article noted that such a move is virtually impossible under the current constitutional framework.
 Remarking on the impossibility, Ahmad Sahroni publicly called those demanding dissolution as "the world’s biggest fools" and referred to them as rebellious youths who "should go to jail".
 This stance sparked deep public anger and led to the sacking of his house and career.

-A wanted poster demanding that the Indonesian National Police Chief, Listyo Sigit Prabowo, step down from his position.

 Following the death of an ojek (motorbike taxi) driver, Affan Kurniawan, under a police tactical vehicle, student-led protesters expanded their demands to include a complete and thorough reform of the Indonesian National Police and either the resignation or termination of the chief of police, Listyo Sigit Prabowo.